 Working with these traveling organizations can help optometry practices supplement staffing shortages and receive the help they need to continue operating.
 Unfortunately, traveling workers act as a double-edged sword in a sense.

-In 2021, thousands of workers are leaving their full-time healthcare positions to work as temporary travel workers in areas of severe shortage.
-The pay and benefits are outstanding for these positions, leading more workers to leave their jobs in favor of travel positions.
+In 2021, many workers are leaving their full-time healthcare positions to work as temporary travel workers in areas of severe shortage.5 The pay and benefits are outstanding for these positions, leading more workers to leave their jobs in favor of travel positions.
 This trend creates a more significant shortage that necessitates more travel workers.

 Working with traveling healthcare workers and other temporary staff can be beneficial as long as it does not contribute to the shortage at the other end of the spectrum.